 Unfortunately, boiling water does not remove fluoride.
-To remove this form of hazardous contaminant, water must go through a special process involving anion exchange resins or reverse osmosis.
+To eliminate this hazardous contaminant, water must undergo a special process involving:

-Fortunately, lead is virtually nonexistent in UK tap water and so boiling water to remove it is unnecessary.
+However, there’s good news for UK residents: lead is virtually nonexistent in UK tap water, so boiling water to remove it is unnecessary.

 Is tap water purified when you boil it?